sentrysoftware/sentrysoftware.github.io/src/site/markdown/index.md

 ## Contributing to Sentry Repositories

-Please carefully follow some [basic rules we've established](contributing.html) to ensure you don't waste your time while trying to help!
+Please carefully follow some [basic rules we've established](code-of-conduct.html) to ensure a healthy collaboration between different people, and refer to the [contributor's guide](contributing.html) to ensure you don't waste your time while trying to help!

 ## Licenses